mkalitka/sec-log-analyzer-demo/README.md

 ## Configuration

 The analyzer can be configured using a YAML configuration file.
-Here's an example configuration:
+Below is the default configuration:

 ```yaml
 brute_force: